 Next NDA Concert in The Hague

-The NDA will open the season in The Hague with the programme "Burning Desire" with concert performances on 6 and 8 November 2014.
-Stay tuned for details.
+The NDA will open the season in The Hague with the programme "Burning Desire" with two concert events on 6 and 8 November 2014.

 New App "The Hague - International City of Music in the 18th Century"

 Incorporating the results of more than a decade of scholarly research and musical exploration, The Hague's Baroque orchestra, The New Dutch Academy (NDA), and its conductor Simon Murphy have developed a new app and musical walking tour bringing the richly international, 18th century musical traditions of The Hague to life.
 More Info

 Download the app (free) here:

 iTunes (Apple mobile devices such as iPhone, iPad) in Dutch

 Google Play (Android mobile devices, such as Samsung products) in Dutch